lmcai/Leaf_evolution/1_EFD/readme.txt

                           ======================
                    Liming Cai (daybreak.chua@gmail.com)

 These MatLab codes are intended to process RGB images of leaf to extract their outline and analyse it using EFD.

+I. Segment leaf outline from images

-If using herbarium specimen image, use specimen_img_trace_to_individual_bw_mask.m to segment individual leaves first.
+If using herbarium specimen image, use specimen_img_trace_to_individual_bw_mask.m to segment individual leaves.
-If using stained leaves, first use rgb2bw.m to convert images to silhouettes (binary image).
+If using stained leaves, use cleared_leaf_image_segmentation.m to convert images to binary masks.

+II.
+Rotate the black-white mask to get dimension measurements

+Place all images in a folder and call the function batch_rotate_images('folder') to interactively define the y axis of the image.

 Then use EFD_main.m to get EFD coefficient for PCA analysis.